adrian-moisa/visual-school/11-visual-space/coming-soon.md

 Why react VR and Aframe are not a solid option for building large scale 3d apps.
 19 React VR does not seem a proper contender.
 Its tons of CML.
 Same as A frame.
 Complex games will fail in this environment.
 Too much framework to get to the real part.

+- CMS architecture
+- Plugins
+- How it all fits together
+- What to do next